Myxcil/MassTraffic-Test/README.md

 ![Overview](/docs/overview.jpg)

 ### Important
-(modified) Traffic Plugin extracted from CitySample
+(modified) Traffic Plugin extracted from CitySample.
 We use this plugin in a project, so I'll try to share as much of 'our' code as possible as some sort of 'giving back to the community'.
 I hope someone finds it helpful.

 Re 5.6 update: